alexmaf/vpn_easy_config/README.md

 Usage:

-Edit client_base.conf and server.conf to your liking.
+Edit client_base.conf and server.conf to your liking (specifically replace mydomain.com with your domain).

 ./server.sh